-One of the dreams of every traveller is to visit Venice, one of the most romantic cities of the old continent.
-If you are looking forward to travelling to this city, you are probably wondering how to get to Venice and how to get around once there.
+One of the dreams of every traveler is to visit Venice, one of the most romantic cities of the old continent.
+If you are looking forward to traveling to this city, you are probably wondering how to get to Venice and how to get around once there.

 The options to get to Venice are very varied, which is excellent news, as it gives you a good margin to select the means of transportation that best suits your tastes, budget or particular circumstances.

 Of course, there are means of transportation that are clearly more advantageous than others, but curiously enough, they are not always the most selected by travelers.

 So in this opportunity we will show you how to get to Venice, detailing each of the available means to access one of the most touristic cities in the world.